IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_endpoint.rst

     The inactivity timeout in the Endpoint side.

-  reject_unauth (False, bool, False)
-    Whether reject any connection to the server application which is not authorized with the list of supplied CAs in the fields certs.server_cert.

   created_by (False, str, None)
     The service or person who created the endpoint.
 Must be 1000 characters or fewer.

+  location (True, str, None)
+    (Required for new resource) The Location ID.

+  server_port (True, int, None)
+    (Required for new resource) The port number of the server endpoint.
+For 'http-tunnel' protocol, server_port can be 0, which means any port.
+Such as 0 is good for 80 (http) and 443 (https).

   certs (False, list, None)
     The certs.

-  client_mutual_auth (False, bool, False)
-    Whether enable mutual auth in the client application side, when client_protocol is 'tls' or 'https', this field is required.
+  client_protocol (True, str, None)
+    (Required for new resource) The protocol in the client application side.

   server_mutual_auth (False, bool, False)
     Whether enable mutual auth in the server application side, when client_protocol is 'tls', this field is required.

+  reject_unauth (False, bool, False)
+    Whether reject any connection to the server application which is not authorized with the list of supplied CAs in the fields certs.server_cert.

-  connection_type (True, str, None)
+  display_name (True, str, None)
-    (Required for new resource) The type of the endpoint.
+    (Required for new resource) The display name of the endpoint.
+Endpoint names must start with a letter and end with an alphanumeric character, can contain letters, numbers, and hyphen (-), and must be 63 characters or fewer.

   server_host (True, str, None)
     (Required for new resource) The host name or IP address of the server endpoint.
 For 'http-tunnel' protocol, server_host can start with '*.' , which means a wildcard to it's sub domains.
 Such as '*.example.com' can accept request to 'api.example.com' and 'www.example.com'.

-  sni (False, str, None)
+  connection_type (True, str, None)
-    The server name indicator (SNI) which used to connect to the server endpoint.
-Only useful if server side requires SNI.
+    (Required for new resource) The type of the endpoint.

   id (False, str, None)